DanielCollins96/11ty-sample/src/posts/second-page.md

 ---
 title: Post Two
-layout: layout
+layout: layouts/page
 ---

-This is the Second page
+## This is the Second page

+- Why